How to Tile a Floor

 Glass Tiles

-The main benefit of glass tiles is the extensive stain resistant it provides, which makes any spillages easy to clean without the worry of permanent stains.
+The main benefit of glass tiles is the extensive stain resistance it provides, which makes any spillages easy to clean without the worry of permanent stains.
 The only downside is glass tiles do tend to chip quite easily, so they are not the best choice for high traffic areas.

 Cement Tiles